GNU/Linux applications alternatives and workarounds

 New Outlook Instructions

-1. Scroll down the folder list to the “Shared with me” folder.
+2. Next Scroll down the folder list to the “Shared with me” folder.

-3. Right-click the Shared with me folder.
+4. If you do not see any shared email accounts here, right-click the Shared with me folder.
 Click Add shared folder or mailbox.
 Type in the Shared NetID email address (ihelp@uw.edu is used as an example).
 Click Add.

 macOS Instructions